The Franchise Timeline

 • Average time for franchisee training: Two weeks to two months

 Depending on the type of franchise you buy, you may also need to deal with zoning or permit issues, hiring and training employees, and stocking your store.
 If these will apply to your business, add more time to your estimate.

 I’d caution my friend Susan to use these figures as estimates only.
 Each situation will be unique.
 The most important thing I’d tell her is to be sure she has adequate financing to cover whatever delays may occur because being under-financed is considered the number one reason most franchisees fail.

-Have a question for Kim?
-Ask or leave a comment below!
+Have a question for Kim or want to leave a comment?